 These incorporate elements to help people stand up and sit down, to recline (even to a lying position), or both.
 Three main types are available and some incorporate features for pressure relief, useful for people who spend a long time sitting in one position.

-- Riser chairs can be manually- or power-operated, and have a seat base or structure that rises or falls; they are not suitable for people with poor balance, however.
+- Riser chairs can be manually operated or electrically powered, and have a seat base or structure that rises or falls; but note that manual risers are less suited to people with poor balance.

-- Recliner chairs feature a reclining backrest and a rising leg rest, and can also be manually- or power-operated; some will recline to a fully flat position.
+- Recliner chairs feature a reclining backrest and a rising leg rest, and can also be manually operated or electrically powered; some will recline to a fully flat position.

 - Riser recliner chairs combine the features of both.